divanov2004/pset-3/README.md

 // examples

 * Your code must be written in a file named `temperature.js`.
+* Use `const` variables to represent the freezing and boiling points of water for each temperature scale.
 * Your prompt and message must be grammatically correct and match mine **exactly**.

 ## Deadline